Incompleteusern/dotfiles/README.md

 - Configs for desktop
   - Switch to eww from waybar
     - recustomize
-  - redo dunst theme
-  - redo alacritty theme
   - Wallpaper script time!!!!
   - EWW
     - Do which widgets I want first lol
-    - Try to supersede wifi menu with a widget
     - Make a custom script to check for arch updates
     - Language
     - Do CSS